Covington High School (Covington, Virginia): Test scores

 Covington High School was a fully accredited high school based on the Standards of Learning tests in Virginia at the time of the merger.

 Athletics

-The mascot was a Cougar and the sports teams playedy in the A Pioneer District and Region C. The Cougars won two state titles in football, the 1942 Class B state championship and the 1984 Virginia High School League Group A state championship.
+The mascot was a Cougar and the sports teams played in the A Pioneer District and Region C. The Cougars won two state titles in football, the 1942 Class B state championship and the 1984 Virginia High School League Group A state championship.

 Before 1984, Covington was an AA school participating in the AA Blue Ridge District.